Difference Between Profit vs Income

 Profit

-Profit is the amount left (Positive) post deduction of all kinds of costs, expenses, taxes, etc. from the income or revenue.
-Profit the actual reward for the risk taken by the businessman in the business.
-In short, we can say, profit is the revenue that is left after deducting the expenses.
+Profit is the amount left (Positive) post deduction of all kinds of costs, expenses, taxes, etc., from the income or revenue.
+Profit represents the actual reward for the risk undertaken by the businessman.
+In short, profit is the revenue that remains after deducting the expenses.

 Income

-Income is basically the total amount earned post-sale of products or any services.
+Income is the total amount earned post-sale of products or any services.
 It’s the actual earning of any company at the first stage.
 It also differs from the term Revenue.
-Income is the total earnings of the business whether earnings from direct or indirect business activities.
+Income is the business’s total earnings from direct or indirect business activities.
 Income is also referred to as Gross Revenue.

 Below is the Top 5 Comparison between Profit vs Income: